bwakedavis/bwakedavis.github.io/content/blog/ui-ux/index.markdown

 ## UI Design

 UI design is the designing of visual interface of a software.
-I the look and feel, the presentaion and interactivity of a product.
+I the look and feel, the presentation and interactivity of a product.
-It's the point of interaction between the user and the digital product Good design makes someething intelligent, memorable and meaningful.
+It's the point of interaction between the user and the digital product Good design makes something intelligent, memorable and meaningful.
 A design language is a set of consistent visual element that can be reused.

 ### Principles of UI design

-+ White Space - the amount empty space betwwen elements.
++ White Space - the amount empty space between elements.
 + Color - use 4 or 5 colors(recommended).
 + Contrast - being 'strikingly' different from something else.
 + Scale - consider the size of the element.
 + Alignment - the process of  ensuring every element is positioned correctly in relation to each other.
 + Typography
-+ Visual Hierachy
++ Visual Hierarchy

 ### Stages of UI design